pieterberg/Smartie-Sorter/documentation/components.md

 ### 1.1.
 Wooden Components

+Wooden components are used to construct the Smartie Sorter 3000's mini arcade game enclosure.
 The wooden components are comprised of medium density fibreboard (MDF) panels and pine supports.

-Section 2.2 provides more information about laser cutting the wooden panels.

-Section 2.3 provides more information about manufacturing the supports.
+Section 2.2 provides more information about laser cutting the wooden panels and Section 2.3 provides more information about manufacturing the supports.

+The wooden components should be glued together using a polyvinyl acetate (PVA) adhesive such as Ponal Extra Strong Wood Glue.
+The wooden components should also be fastened using countersunk wood screws.
+A countersink drill bit should be used to drill the countersunk holes.
+Section 1.7 provides more information about the fasteners.

+The countersunk holes and any gaps between the wooden components should be filled using a wood filler and sanded down once dry.

-The wooden components should be painted according to the colour scheme provided in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md).
-The wooden components should then be sealed using a clear coat.
+The wooden components should be primed using an oil-based MDF primer.
+Afterwards, the wooden components should be painted using water-based paint according to the colour scheme provided in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md).
+The outside surfaces of the mini arcade game enclosure should be sealed using a water-based matte clear coat while the internal surfaces should be sealed using a water-based satin clear coat.

 ### 1.2.
 Acrylic Components